Rodrick0209/ISEP-LAPR2-22-23/docs/sprintA/us004/01.requirements-engineering/US004-requiremements-engineering.md

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost as well as the its classifying task category.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+>	The owner provides property characteristics and the requested price and sends the request to an agent

+>	The agent sets the commission and publishes the offer in the system.
+The commission can be a fixed amount or a percentage.

 **From the client clarifications:**

-> **Question:** Which is the unit of measurement used to estimate duration?
+> **Question:** If the owner doesn't select any agent in the request, is the agent randomly chosen by the system?
 >
-> **Answer:** Duration is estimated in days.

-> **Question:** Monetary data is expressed in any particular currency?
+> **Answer:** Yes, if the owner does not select an agent, the last one is randomly selected by the system.

+> **Question:** Does the owner have a limit of requests they can do?
 >
-> **Answer:** Monetary data (e.g. estimated cost of a task) is indicated in POTs (virtual currency internal to the platform).
+> **Answer:** No, he doesn't.

+> **Question:** When renting, does the owner have any space to clarify any prohibitions or obligations with the property?
+>
+> **Answer:** No, he doesn't.

+> **Question:** In the case of listing a land property, shall the owner refer if there is a building permit already approved?
+>
+> **Answer:** No, he doesn't.
+>

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fiels must be filled in.
+* **AC1:** All required property's characteristics must be filled in.
 * **AC2:** Task reference must have at least 5 alphanumeric chars.
-* **AC3:** When creating a task with an already existing reference, the system must reject such operation and the user must have the change to modify the typed reference.
+  * **AC3:** To the owner submit a request for listing a property

 ### 1.4.
 Found out Dependencies